GuillermoIbanez/Project-HTML/README.md

   <ul>
     <li> Increase credit limit for Seg.
 0. Send reminders to these customers of their credit availability.</li>
     <li> Increase the volume of purchases for Seg.
 0. Offer these customers shops' deals.</li>
-    <li> Increase the use of installments for Seg.
-0. Positioning ads in the check-out sections of shops.</li>
-    <li> Increase frequency of purchases for Seg.
-0. Increase visibility/ads in shops or online targeting this specific group.</li>
-    <li> A closer monitoring of Seg.
-2 is recommended.
-A reduction of credit limits available might be advisable.</li>
-    <li> Monitor installments payments of Seg.
-1. An adjustment to credit limits might be advisable.</li>
-    <li> Award Seg.
-1 purchases frequency.
-Offering discounts could be an option here.</li>
   </ul>
 </div>
 <div align="center">